-- 2.44 The determination of when an incident is considered complete is dependent on whether or not a temporary supply arrangement5 has been used to restore supplies. - 2.45 Where a temporary supply arrangement has not been used to restore supplies, an incident is considered complete when supplies have been restored to all customers involved in the incident for a period of at least 3 hours.
-This does not require the restoration of the normal network configuration and open points. - 2.46 Where a temporary supply arrangement has been used to restore supplies, an incident is considered complete when supplies have been restored to all customers involved in the incident for a period of at least 18 hours. - 2.47 In both of the above cases, if there is a further loss of supply due to a related occurrence, e.g. the repetition of the original occurrence or the failure of the temporary supply arrangement, to some or all of the same customers before incident completion then these should be counted as re-interruptions. - 2.48 In both of the above cases, if there is a further loss of supply due to an unrelated occurrence, e.g. an incident on an adjacent circuit, to some or all of the same customers before incident completion, then this should be treated as a separate incident and the losses of supply should be counted as interruptions. - 2.49 In both of the above cases and for any reason, if there is a further loss of supply to some or all of the same customers after incident completion, then this should be treated as a separate incident and the losses of supply should be treated as interruptions. - 2.50 Where an incident start time and completion time/date span two reporting years, the incident should be allocated to the year in which it started.
+- 2.46 The determination of when an incident is considered complete is dependent on whether or not a temporary supply arrangement5 has been used to restore supplies. - 2.47 Where a temporary supply arrangement has not been used to restore supplies, an incident is considered complete when supplies have been restored to all customers involved in the incident for a period of at least 3 hours.
+This does not require the restoration of the normal network configuration and open points. - 2.48 Where a temporary supply arrangement has been used to restore supplies, an incident is considered complete when supplies have been restored to all customers involved in the incident for a period of at least 18 hours. - 2.49 In both of the above cases, if there is a further loss of supply due to a related occurrence, e.g. the repetition of the original occurrence or the failure of the temporary supply arrangement, to some or all of the same customers before incident completion, these should be counted as re-interruptions.